vkay0725/checkers-online/README.md

 ### ⚠️ Important Note

+Before launching the application, ensure that the server email credentials(email id and app password) are included in the email_handler.py file within the  'EmailHandler' class

 Ensure the following files are located in the same directory as the other project files:

 - `server_bridge.py`